Metin Zavrak, Senior Product Manager, Telenity

 Business Objectives and Obstacles

 Due to the lack of predefined methodologies, strategies, software, and Web-based capabilities to regulate and manage the partner ecosystem, most operators fail to achieve their business objectives to the maximum.
-Some of these objectives and challenges are provided in Table 1.

 In order not to lose the “hearts and minds” of customers, developers and partners in this highly dynamic and challenging environment, telecom operators need to manage their partners more effectively and efficiently.
 This can be achieved through introduction of standardized processes, tools, and practices, which will improve the interactions with these third parties, and will enable partners to not only launch attractive new services, but also enhance existing offerings with new features and offer consumers much more personalized and relevant services.